 - Regular use of face masks to exfoliate and condition skin

-You should use a toner ideally twice a day, but at least once a day is recommended.
+Ideally, you should use a toner twice a day, but at least once a day is recommended.
 And here's the right way to use a toner:

-- Wash face with gentle cleanser and pat dry.
-Pour out a little quantity of toner on your palm and splash it on your face.
+Wash face with gentle cleanser and pat dry.
+Pour out a little quantity of toner on your palm and apply it on your face.

 - Alternatively, moisten a cotton ball with the toner, and dab softly in small circles across your face.